Iterative Translation Refinement with Large Language Models: Experiments

-We experiment with language pairs from the translation shared task hosted at WMT 2021 and 2022 \citep{akhbardeh-etal-2021-findings,kocmi-etal-2022-findings}.
-Language pairs are chosen based on two criteria: 1) the references should not have been seen by GPT, and 2) the target language should have appeared in previous years' WMT translation tasks, so that COMET has been fine-tuned to provide reliable scores.
-Specific languages are introduced in the sections later on.
-We directly benchmark on the test sets, and when multiple references are available, we use human reference ``A'' released by the organizers as our reference.
+We select language pairs from the news and general domain translation tasks hosted at WMT 2021 and 2022 \cite{akhbardeh-etal-2021-findings,kocmi-etal-2022-findings}, which are supported by COMET to obtain reliable scores.
+In total, we tested seven translation directions: English$\leftrightarrow$German (en$\rightarrow$de, de$\rightarrow$en), English$\leftrightarrow$Chinese (en$\rightarrow$zh, zh$\rightarrow$en), German$\rightarrow$French (de$\rightarrow$fr), English$\rightarrow$Japanese (en$\rightarrow$ja), and Ukrainian$\rightarrow$Czech (uk$\rightarrow$cs).
+We directly benchmark on the test sets, and in situations where multiple references are available, we use human reference ``A'' released by the WMT organizers as our reference.

-The LLM we experiment with is GPT-3.5, the current most powerful API from OpenAI that can be accessed by all users.\footnote{\url{https://platform.openai.com/docs/models/gpt-3-5}.
-We use \texttt{gpt-3.5-turbo} which has training data up to Sep 2021, so it should not have seen WMT 2021 or 2022 test references.
-Nevertheless, our findings are mostly drawn from reference-less and human evaluation.} We use the chat mode as opposed to the completion mode.
-As the OpenAI API is very slow to query, for each language pair, we randomly sample 200 instances from the official test set to form our own test.
-In the refinement and paraphrase experiments, we use the response from the \textit{Translate} query as the base translation to be improved upon.
-Similar to the black-box condition in APE, we do not keep the query history to prevent the model from knowing that the previous translation is produced by itself.
-Overall, the iterated experiments are done four times.
+We experiment with GPT-3.5, a powerful closed-source model from OpenAI that can be accessed by all users.\footnote{We accessed a version of \texttt{gpt-3.5-turbo} with training data up to Sep 2021, so it should not have seen WMT 2021 or 2022 test references.
+Nevertheless, our findings are mostly drawn from reference-free metrics and human evaluation.} As the API call tends to be slow, we randomly sample 200 instances from the official test set to form our in-house test.
+In the refinement and paraphrase experiments, we use the response from the LLM \textit{Translate} query as the seed translation to be improved upon.
+We do not keep the query (multi-turn) history so as to prevent an LLM from seeing that the previous translation is produced by itself.
+In experiments later on, we also tested with translations from encoder-decoder systems that participated in WMT, human references, and online systems.
+Overall, translation refinement is iterated four times at maximum considering the API costs.

-For evaluation, we use automatic text metrics: BLEU \citep{papineni-etal-2002-bleu} and chrF++ \citep{popovic-2017-chrf} as implemented in the \texttt{sacrebleu} toolkit \cite{post-2018-call}.\footnote{\url{https://github.com/mjpost/sacreBLEU}.
-We also use it to obtain test sets and system outputs.
-For tokenization, we use ``zh'' for Chinese, ``ja-mecab'' for Japanese, and ``13a'' for the rest.} We also use neural metrics which are proven to better correlate with human judgments \citep{freitag-etal-2022-results}: COMET\textsubscript{DA} and COMET\textsubscript{QE} \citep{rei-etal-2020-comet}.
-The former requires a reference and the latter is reference-free.\footnote{We use \texttt{wmt-2022-da} and \texttt{wmt-2021-qe-da} respectively, which are the latest public checkpoints when this work is carried out. \texttt{wmt-2022-cometkiwi-da} was public for a short time but then made unavailable. \url{https://github.com/Unbabel/COMET/issues/112}}